 Universities in Austria are globally recognized, and public ones offer tuition-free options for citizens.

-When relocating to Austria from the US, expats can participate in the Austria Residence Permit program.
+When relocating to Austria from the US, expats can obtain a residence permit for financially independent persons.
 There are no direct investment options, but renting a house in the country is one of the mandatory options.
 In 5 years expats can apply for life-long residency in Austria.

 Andorra is a small, but thriving South-European country, bordering Spain and France.
 It has one of the lowest crime rates in the world and a life expectancy of up to 83 years.